jcavera/subjective_time/README.md

+# Introduction

+It's about time...

+"Time is not what you think it is.
+People assume that time is a strict progression of cause to effect, but actually from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly wobbly time-y wimey... stuff."

+And that's the problem.
+Any clock will tell you what time it is from a strictly Newtonian perspective.
+But... time and space and information are intimately twisted about.
+Events can occasionally precede their causes and the past can be edited.
+In a sense, the future and past don't exist, and yet we live as though they do.
+And in yet another sense, the future and past have already existed and always will in a strange realm of potential.
+The terms "elsewhere" and "elsewhen" take on different meanings according to our lives, our paths, and even our moods.
+There are people in your life whom you may have just met and yet know them as though you've known them all their lives.
+You remember events that you could not possibly have attended with perfect clarity as though they just happened.
+People who have long passed or who are yet to be are still with you in every moment.

+There's nothing wrong with your mind.
+That's just how time is.
+And this clock will help you make sense of it.

+First, please note that it's impossible to keep accurate time with this device.
+Look to your normal clock for that.
+Not only is this device inherently (and often shockingly) inaccurate from a linear time perspective, but even the interval at which it updates itself is more-or-less random.
+And it will sometimes lie to you.

+This device knows many things but may only choose to tell you a few of them.
+It understands and tracks...

+- the positions and motions of the sun and moon and planets and stars
+- the workings of many different calendars including: Gregorian, Hebrew, Chinese, Martian, Indian National, Arabic, and many others
+- It may decide to cast an I-Ching reading, draw a card from a divination deck, shake a magic 8-ball, or throw runestones
+- It may give you positional references to any one of many thousands of different places, real and imagined
+- Or temporal references to many thousands of different past or future events
+- Its database contains many many thousands of holidays, anniversaries, and important times
+- It may give you instructions or give you a quest to go on
+- It also knows tens of thousands of book and movie quotes and song lyrics and random sayings

 # Subjective Time

 This is the code for the Subjective Time art project.
 Originally brought to the playa in 2009, then ported to